mohamedabusrea/YT-simple-portfolio/README.md

 # YT-simple-portfolio
-Simple one-page portfoilio that consists of a personal image, description and your social links
+A simple one-page portfolio that consists of a personal image, description and your social links

-You can check the video of making this website here: https://www.youtube.com/watch?v=DUkwBMyCcHY
+You can check the video of making this website here: https://www.youtube.com/watch?v=DUkwBMyCcHY check the website here: http://mohamedabusrea.netlify.app/